Gowit1412/KowitTool/README.md

 ## Enable USB Debugging

 1. Open **Settings**.
-2. Go to **About Phone** (or About Tablet).
+2. Go to **About Phone** or **About Tablet**.
 3. Tap **Build Number** 7 times.
 4. Open **Developer Options**.
 5. Enable **USB Debugging**.
-6. Connect the device to your computer and allow the debugging authorization prompt.
+6. Connect the device to your computer.
+7. Accept the USB debugging authorization prompt.

 ---